nteract/hydrogen/README.md

 - Python (tread on your own or install [Anaconda](http://continuum.io/downloads))
 - [IPython notebook](http://ipython.org/install.html) - If you installed Anaconda, you're already done

+After these are installed, you'll likely need to restart your machine (especially after Visual Studio).

 #### Linux

 Depending on the distribution, you'll need to install `libzmq-dev` or `libzmq3-dev` with your favorite package manager.